-No matter when you take a Disney Vacation, figuring out what you should do the day you arrive at Walt Disney World is always a struggle.
+No matter when you take a Disney Vacation, figuring out what you should do on your First Day at Disney World is always a struggle.
 Should you maximize your time and head to the parks?
 Allow yourself a second to breathe and just stay at the resort?
 Make a dinner reservation?
-With transportation options, time, money, and stamina to consider, here are some favorite things to do on your Disney World Arrival Day.
+With transportation options, time, money, and stamina to consider, here are some favorite things to do on your First Day at Disney World

 What should I do the day I arrive at Walt Disney World?